bvoisine/Space-Claw/README.md

 # Space-Claw
 Old game made using Lua with Corona SDK for Mobile devices (ios and Android).
+2D side-scroller where funny space cat must avoid or use an energy beam on approaching objects.
 Created in 2013 prior to my knowledge of GitHub, hence the versioning folders.